Editor's note: This article has been updated to reflect the mistrial declaration in the case. Watch video of the closings below.

-Decatur, GA— Jury deliberations are under way at trial over whether medical negligence caused a Georgia hospital patient’s profound brain damage.
+Decatur, GA— Georgia jurors declared themselves unable to reach a verdict at trial over whether medical negligence caused a Georgia hospital patient’s profound brain damage, leading to a mistrial in the case.
 Tatum v.
 The Emory Clinic and Emory Healthcare, Inc., 16A60933.

-Deliberations follow a week-long trial in which attorneys argued what caused Jenni Carswell to suffer a catastrophic respiratory arrest during a stay at Emory Johns Creek Hospital in June 2015.
+DeKalb County State Court Judge Mike Jacobs declared the mistrial following days of deliberations and a week-long trial over what caused Jenni Carswell to suffer a catastrophic respiratory arrest during a stay at Emory Johns Creek Hospital in June 2015.
 Carswell was three nights into a stay at the hospital when staff discovered she was not breathing.
 The incident caused severe brain damage that has left Carswell in a wheelchair and unable to care for herself, among a host of neurological issues.

 Her mother, Sharon Tatum, is suing The Emory Clinic and Emory Healthcare, claiming hospital staff did not provide Carswell with BiPAP breathing support or properly monitor her oxygen levels, despite Carswell's sleep apnea and a host of other health issues, including morbid obesity, that increased her chance of respiratory arrest.